Image Description Elements

 - installprovidefailsafe=”true|false”:

-Specifies if the bootloader menu should provide an failsafe entry with special kernel parameters or not
+Specifies if the bootloader menu should provide a failsafe entry with special kernel parameters or not.

 - installiso=”true|false”

-For ISO images, specifies if the bootloader menu should provide an mediacheck entry to verify ISO integrity or not.
-Disabled by default and only available for the x86 arch family.
+For ISO images, specifies whether the bootloader menu should provide a mediacheck entry to verify ISO integrity or not.
+It is disabled by default and only available for the x86 arch family.

 - mdraid=”mirroring|striping”:

-Setup software raid in degraded mode with one disk Thus only mirroring and striping is possible
+Set up software RAID in degraded mode with one disk.
+Thus, only mirroring and striping are possible.

 - primary=”true|false”: